-The School of Business and Government holds a number of Business Roundtables every year with business leaders in small, medium, and large businesses.
+The School of Business & Government holds a number of Business Roundtables every year with business leaders in small, medium, and large businesses.
 The roundtables are designed to give students an opportunity to understand how theory and practice come together in the actual experiences of significant business people.
 Students will be required to interact and network with these business leaders during and after the roundtables.
-Students are required to attend at least three roundtables during their college career in order to complete this pass/fail requirement.
+Pass/Fail.